rajarshd/TextKBQA/README.md

 ### Model outputs
 We are also releasing the output predictions of our model for comparison.
 Find them in the model_outputs directory.

-### Pretrained model
-We are also releasing our trained model.
-It can be downloaded here.